 UK watchdog closes Lehman case against auditor E&Y

-Lehman's collapse, along with bank rescues by taxpayers across Europe and in the United States, prompted policymakers to question why lenders had been given clean bills of health by their auditors in the run-up to the 2007-09 financial crisis.
+Lehman's collapse, along with bank rescues by taxpayers across Europe and in the United States, prompted policymakers to question why lenders had been given clean bills of health by their auditors in the run up to the 2007-09 financial crisis.

-A key issue was whether money relating to Lehman's "prime brokerage", or major wholesale clients, required segregation.
+A key issue was whether money relating to Lehman's "prime brokerage", or major wholesale, clients required segregation.

-Last June the FRC closed a separate probe into how E&Y endorsed financial statements from Lehman that used special mechanisms - known as Repo 105 and Repo 108 transactions - channeled through the bank's London unit to make its balance sheet look temporarily smaller and therefore less risky.
+Last June the FRC closed a separate probe into how E&Y endorsed financial statements from Lehman that used special mechanisms - known as Repo 105 and Repo 108 transactions - channelled through the bank's London unit to make its balance sheet look temporarily smaller and therefore less risky.

 A report for a U.S. Bankruptcy Court had described the transactions as accounting "gimmicks" and had criticised E&Y for failing to challenge their use.